sugartechllc/Nest/README.md

 - This uses the Google Cloud API to drag data from a Nest thermostat and send it into a CHORDS portal.
 The Nest access is managed through "Google Cloud Platform".
-- The Nest API was migrated from the Nest company to the Google API sometime in 2020, so disregard anything you see about "Works With Nest".
+- Note: the Nest API was migrated from the Nest company to the Google API sometime in 2020, so disregard anything you see on the Internet about "Works With Nest".
 - The Google API ecosystem is wide and deep, and it took a lot of work to figure it out.
   The biggest challenge was getting the OAuth2 authentication going.
 Programatically managing authorization codes and so on for OAuth2 is non-trivial.